aws/mynah-ui/docs/DATAMODEL.md

 # MynahUI Data Model (with how the things appear on screen)

-There are few models for different items on the screen for mynah ui.
-Let's star from the top and go in detail one by one.
+There are a number of models for the various items on the screen for MynahUI.
+Let's start from the top and go in detail one-by-one.

 ## Tab Data Store

-All information you can set related with a tab.
+All information you can set related to a tab.

 ```typescript
 interface MynahUIDataModel {